 How to optimize your WordPress site to be SEO-friendly?
 What do you do if you want to organically increase website traffic?

 You can start with the following onpage seo checklist.
+This is the same process we use for our own website.
 Let's divide this onpage seo tutorial into three parts:

 - One-time blog setup adjustments - do those just once, reap the benefits for months to come.

 - Plugins to have - let's be honest, you need some plugins for good optimal WordPress onpage SEO.
 Not a lot, though.
 In fact, just 3 will do.